 Fast forward a few years, and I wrote my second book.

 The first draft of this book, 90K words long, took a little less than six weeks.
+I used Google docs for the whole thing, editing and formatting and all.

 Not only that, it was a far more cohesive, well-plotted book with a tighter story and more well-developed characters.
 This book, titled Headspace, has become the first in a series and will be published this summer by Story Cartel Press.